Why Classical Certification is Impossible in a Quantum World: Discussion

 \section{Discussion}

 We have given a simple general argument against the possibility of physically guaranteed certificates of classicality for mistrustful cryptographic protocols.
+This addresses a point which seems to have caused some confusion.
+If we were to require that mistrustful quantum protocols should follow ideal classical definitions precisely, as has sometimes been suggested in the literature, then in particular we would have to require mistrustful quantum protocols to guarantee classical certification of their inputs, and this would either trivialise or exclude many of the most interesting questions in mistrustful quantum cryptology.

-This argument addresses a point which seems to have caused some some confusion.
-If we were to require that mistrustful quantum protocols should follow ideal classical definitions precisely, as has sometimes been suggested in the literature, then in particular we would have to require mistrustful quantum protocols to guarantee classical certification of their inputs.
-But, as the argument shows, this would rather trivialise many of the most interesting questions in mistrustful quantum cryptology.
 For example, if we were to require -- as a matter of definition -- that any quantum bit commitment protocol must guarantee classical certification of the committed bit, we would not need Mayers' and Lo-Chau's celebrated and elegant demonstrations \cite{mayersprl,lochauprl} of the impossibility of non-relativistic quantum bit commitment: the one-line proof given in this paper would suffice.

-In summary, we have noted a type of security which, though no doubt sometimes desirable, cannot be unconditionally guaranteed by quantum cryptographic protocols.
-We hope that this will help to clarify the understanding of quantum security criteria and focus attention on those which are attainable.
+We hope this small clarification will help focus attention on attainable quantum cryptographic security criteria.

 5pt \leftline{\bf Acknowledgments}